-Call Number= Library of Congress Classification System which organizes books on the shelf by subject.
+The Macdonald-Kelce Library uses the Library of Congress Classification System which organizes books on the shelf by subject.
 It is alphanumeric and arranged in sequential order.
 Make sure to browse nearby books for more titles in your topic.

 II.
 Finding Scholarly Journal Articles

 Log in to MyUTampa and choose the library resources chiclet to have full access to library databases and ebooks.

-Academic Search Complete and ProQuest are good comprehensive databases.
-Search by keyword (spelling counts) and synonymous terms.
+Academic Search Complete and ProQuest are comprehensive databases.
+Search by keywords and synonymous terms.
 Keep your search as clear and concise as possible.

-Be sure to check the Scholarly/Peer Review limiter to restrict your search to just these high quality sources.
+Consider using the Scholarly/Peer Review limiter to restrict your search to academic sources.

-**Hint: Use the library’s Subject Guides (under Collections) and Research Guides (link on the bottom right of the homepage) for help in finding databases and web resources specific to your topic.
+Use the library’s Subject Guides and Research Guides for help in finding databases and web resources specific to your topic.

 III.
 Citing Sources

-Style Manuals (APA, MLA, Chicago, etc...) are available on reserve at the Circulation Desk.
+Style Manuals (APA, MLA, Chicago) are available on reserve at the Circulation Desk.

 Use RefWorks to export your citations.
 Many Databases have a citation feature.
 Be sure to double-check these for accuracy!

 IV.
 Scholarly (Journals) vs. Popular (Magazines)

-Scholarly publications are written by and for scholars, subject to peer review prior to publication, use discipline specific jargon, are free of advertising, and provide extensive citations.
+Scholarly publications are written by and for scholars, subject to peer review prior to publication, use discipline specific jargon, advertisement free, and provide extensive citations.
 For these reasons they are considered to be authoritative and reliable.

-**Hint: There is sometimes confusion about using resources from the databases because, technically, they are “on the Internet.”
+There is sometimes confusion about using resources from the databases because, technically, they are “on the Internet.”
 Most of the scholarly articles in databases originally appeared in print, but have been digitized for convenience.
-If you are expected to avoid getting materials from “the Internet” double-check to make sure using articles from databases is acceptable.
+If you are expected to avoid getting materials from “the Internet” double check to make sure using articles from databases is acceptable.